Outlook Therapeutics Inc (OTLK) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price estimated by analysts for OTLK is $3.92, which is $3.49 above than the current price.
-The public float for OTLK is 128.12M, and at present, short sellers hold a 25.00% of that float.
-The average trading volume of OTLK on November 22, 2023 was 11.29M shares.
+The average price suggested by analysts for OTLK is $3.92, which is $3.45 above the current market price.
+The public float for OTLK is 128.12M, and currently, shorts hold a 25.00% of that float.
+The average trading volume for OTLK on November 27, 2023 was 11.42M shares.

 OTLK’s Market Performance

-The stock of Outlook Therapeutics Inc (OTLK) has seen a -3.16% decrease in the past week, with a -21.45% drop in the past month, and a -63.69% fall in the past quarter.
-The volatility ratio for the week is 9.53%, and the volatility levels for the past 30 days are at 15.19% for OTLK.
-The simple moving average for the past 20 days is -8.68% for OTLK’s stock, with a -59.11% simple moving average for the past 200 days.
+The stock of Outlook Therapeutics Inc (OTLK) has seen a 1.11% increase in the past week, with a -12.88% drop in the past month, and a -63.66% fall in the past quarter.
+The volatility ratio for the week is 9.50%, and the volatility levels for the past 30 days are at 14.07% for OTLK.
+The simple moving average for the past 20 days is -0.06% for OTLK’s stock, with a -55.64% simple moving average for the past 200 days.

 Analysts’ Opinion of OTLK